inbravo/aws-feature-set/README.md

 - Route 53 Routing Policies
 	1. Simple (default) : When a single resource performs function for your domain, only one webserver serves content
 	2. Weighted
 		- Send x% of traffic to site A and remainder (100 – x) % of it to site B. Need not be two different regions.
-Can be even two different ELBs.
+Can be even two different ELBs
 		- This traffic split is over length of day not based on number of individual subsequent requests
 		- Weights – a number between 0 and 255.
 Route53 calculates auto %age
 		- AWS Takes Global view of DNS.
 Not local / ISP view